miztiik/cloudera-On-Docker/docker-image-build/hadoop/clouderaBaseNode/README.md

 Build your image using the dockerfile `docker build --tag="local/clouderabasenode:v1" .`

 ### Run as container
-* _I recommend running weave before starting this node, as Weave DNS takes care of the Hostname/IP Constraints required by Cloudera & It likes the container to run in privileged mode_
+* _I recommend running [Weave](https://github.com/weaveworks/weave) before starting this node, as Weave DNS takes care of the Hostname/IP Constraints required by Cloudera & It likes the container to run in privileged mode_
 * Below syntax only opens the cms server port, you might want add more ports as you need.

 ```
 docker run -dti --name clouderabasenode \
-				-p 2891:22 \
 				--privileged=true \
 				mystique:clouderabasenode:latest